Krusade78/UGCProfiler/README.md

 ## Language

-Source code and gui are still been translated to english (mostly completed).
-The gui can be translated to other languages using the xaml files included for that purpose.
+The GUI can be translated to other languages using the xaml files included for that purpose.